GrowinFlow/React-with-Anil/video_27/notes.md

         https://www.youtube.com/watch?v=xPiph9AYYRw&list=PL8p2I9GklV47BCAjiCtuV_liN9IwAl8pM&index=27

-## ComoponentDidUpdate, Life Cycle Method
+##  shouldcomponentUpdate(), Life Cycle Method
 #### 5W's
-* Why use ComoponentDidUpdate?
-* Use of ComoponentDidUpdate method
-* Make class component
+* When shouldComoponentDidUpdate called and use?
+* It can stop rendering
-* Use with of state and props
+* Use with state and props
-* Previous Props and State
 * New Quiz
 * Previous Quiz